 Digital pioneer Stephy Fung is the next creative to be highlighted as part of the Jing Daily community of individuals shaping China’s booming fashion industry.
-This section profiles the industry leaders contributing to national and global fashion communities, from creatives and influencers to business executivmeet the artist behind the first 3D qipiaoes and entrepreneurs.
+This section profiles industry leaders who contribute to the national and global fashion communities, from creatives and influencers to business executives and entrepreneurs.

 With time on her hands during the lockdown, 3D artist Stephy Fung taught herself Marvelous Designer, a popular software used to create dynamic clothing for video games and VR experiences.
 Little did she know that history would conspire to place her firmly at the center of a pandemic-accelerated digital fashion revolution.

 The London-based Fung, who is British-born Chinese, has been honing her technical craft in motion design since 2017.
 Now, as an accomplished designer, her skillset runs from motion design programs like Cinema4D to animation software such as Houdini.

 She is known for bringing the form-fitting qipao to life digitally.
 In fact, China’s traditional dress was one of the first digital garments the designer rendered, and her pioneering collection in arresting shades of violet, emerald green, and royal blue can be seen and worn on the international multi-brand retailer site, Dress X.

 Thanks to her vibrant, blended aesthetic, she has already received commissions from The Face, made the Top 20 of The Fabricant and adidas x Karlie Kloss digital fashion competition, and has attracted high-profile clients such as Jo Malone and Selfridges.
 In addition, her work has received critical acclaim from HypeBeast, Nylon Mag, and Refinery 29 in its swift rise to fame.